Xilinx/Vitis_Embedded_Platform_Source/Xilinx_Official_Platforms/xilinx_vck190_base_bdc/README.md

 ***Version: 2023.2***

 This is a block design container (BDC) based platform.
 It provides the capability to export Vitis-based designs to Vivado for further customizations.
 It comes with common hardware features on the VCK190 board like AI Engine, GEM, DDR and LPDDR.
-The platform software includes OpenCV in PetaLinux.
+The platform software includes OpenCV in pre-built Common Image.
 It is useful as a base platform for exercising Vitis capabilities and topologies on the VCK190 board.
 Besides, user could refer to the [Vitis Export to Vivado](https://github.com/Xilinx/Vitis-Tutorials/tree/2023.2/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado) tutorial for transitioning from an existing flat design to a BDC-based design.

 ## Platform Specification